 Finally, we returned from dinner to a music festival in the main square right outside our hotel.
 It's why I'm not finishing this post until 11:30 pm.
 The music is still going, but I really don't mind a bit.

 Here's another interesting factoid I learned today that ties together cycling, Assisi, and the Holocaust.
 Gino Bartoli was a great Italian champion (2-time Tour de France winner).
-During the war years, he would claim to be out on training rides, but in reality was carrying forged identification papers rolled up in the bicycle frame tubes to Jews hidden out in convents in Assisi and other places.
+During the war years, he would claim to be out on training rides, but in reality, he was carrying forged identification papers rolled up in the bicycle frame tubes to Jews hidden out in convents in Assisi and other places.
 Many were saved.

 All photos courtesy of Matthew M.